jkniest/Collections/README.md

 ## About jkniest/Collections

 Collections is a c# library that includes better collections.
-It's inspired by the Illuminate

-collecions (creators of the laravel framework).
+It's inspired by the Illuminate collections (creators of the laravel framework).

 ## Installation

 #### NuGet
 - TODO

 #### Manual
 - TODO

 ## Usage

 For a detailed description of every command (with examples) visit the github wiki for this project:
 [-> Go to wiki](https://github.com/jkniest/Collections/wiki)

-## License
+# License

 The jkniest/Collections package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Roadmap